zladovan/candidator/README.md

 Images of candidates were [designed by macrovector / Freepik](https://www.freepik.com/macrovector).

 Font `junegull` used in background image and generated text was taken from [1001freefonts.com](https://www.1001freefonts.com/junegull.font).

+For drawing nice circles with antialiasing [Ulrich Mierendorff's library](http://www.ulrichmierendorff.com/software/antialiased_arcs.html) was used.